 Here’s what we came up with:

 Allowance Pros include getting kids involved with the household, instilling the value of working for what they want & it gives them spending money.
-The Cons include challenges from making the chores too easy or too hard, and the pressure on you to stay strong when they blow their money frivolously and want more.
+The Cons include creating a sense of entitlement, and the pressure on you to stay strong when they blow their money frivolously and want more.

 But there’s a lot more to get into with allowance pros and cons.
 After all, allowance can be confusing!